Scar

-A scar (or scar tissue) is an area of fibrous tissue that replaces normal skin after an injury.
-Scars result from the biological process of wound repair in the skin, as well as in other organs, and tissues of the body.
+A scar (or scar tissue) is an area of fibrous tissue that replaces normal skin following an injury.
+Scars result from the biological process of wound repair in the skin, as well as in other organs and tissues of the body.
 Thus, scarring is a natural part of the healing process.
-With the exception of very minor lesions, every wound (e.g., after accident, disease, or surgery) results in some degree of scarring.
-An exception to this are animals with complete regeneration, which regrow tissue without scar formation.
+With the exception of very minor lesions, every wound (for example, after an accident, disease, or surgery) results in some degree of scarring.
+An exception is animals with complete regeneration, which regrow tissue without scar formation.

 Scar tissue is composed of the same protein (collagen) as the tissue that it replaces, but the fiber composition of the protein is different; instead of a random basketweave formation of the collagen fibers found in normal tissue, in fibrosis the collagen cross-links and forms a pronounced alignment in a single direction.
 This collagen scar tissue alignment is usually of inferior functional quality to the normal collagen randomised alignment.
 For example, scars in the skin are less resistant to ultraviolet radiation, and sweat glands and hair follicles do not grow back within scar tissues.
 A myocardial infarction, commonly known as a heart attack, causes scar formation in the heart muscle, which leads to loss of muscular power and possibly heart failure.
 However, there are some tissues (e.g. bone) that can heal without any structural or functional deterioration.